tracykteal/sql-gapminder/sql.md

     SELECT * FROM surveys WHERE year >= 2000;

 We can use more sophisticated conditions by combining tests with AND and OR.
-For example, suppose we want the data on _United States_ starting in the year
+For example, suppose we want the data on _Iceland_ starting in the year
 2000:

-    SELECT * FROM surveys WHERE (year >= 2000) AND (country = "United States");
+    SELECT * FROM surveys WHERE (year >= 2000) AND (country = "Iceland");

 Note that the parentheses aren’t needed, but again, they help with readability.
 They also ensure that the computer combines AND and OR in the way that we intend.

-If we wanted to get data for three countries,
-United States, Canada and Mexico we could combine the tests using OR:
+If we wanted to get data for three countries, _Iceland_, and two other island countries _Madagascar_ and _Dominican Republic_  we could combine the tests using OR:

-    SELECT * FROM surveys WHERE (country = "United States") OR (country = "Canada") OR (country = "Mexico");
+    SELECT * FROM surveys WHERE (country = "Iceland") OR (country = "Madagascar") OR (country = "Dominican Republic");

 > ### Challenge
 >
 > Write a query that returns the country, year, life expectancy and population in thousands of people
 > for any field with a life expectancy greater than 70.
 > How many records are there?
 > How many records are there if you change lifeExp to 75?
 >
 > Write a query that returns the country, year, life expectancy and population in thousands of people
 > for any field with a life expectancy greater than 70 and before 1990.
 > How many records are there?
 > How many records are there if you just look at the year 1952?
 > How many records are there if you just look at the year 2007?